xxrobone/jolintalt/README.md

 ```
 {
     "message": "You need to provide a valid api key",
-    "error": "Invalid key in query"
+    "error": "Invalid or no api key in query"
 }

 ```